 Test Your Toilet

 Add a few drops of food coloring in your toilet tank and let it sit for 10 minutes.
 If you see color in the toilet bowl, you have a leak.
 Don’t forget to flush after 10 minutes to avoid staining the bowl.

 Check Under Your Sinks

 Look for water pooling under the pipes and for rust around the pipe joints.

 Listen for Drips

 You may be able to hear running water from a toilet and drips from a faucet or showerhead.

 Check Your Appliances

-Look for water underneath your water heater, washing machine, dishwasher and a refrigerator equipped with an ice maker.
+Look for water underneath your water heater, washing machine, dishwasher, countertop dishwasher, and a refrigerator equipped with an ice maker.